Mas Deu and the Knights Templar, Trouillas

 Mas Deu became a centre of the Inquisition.

 Wine has been grown there since Roman times.
 During and after the time of the Templars this tradition continued.
 At the start of the 14th Century, Arnaud de Villeneuve, Physician to the Kings of Aragon, created the first ever Vin Doux in the cellars of Mas Deu.
 His method of stopping the fermetation of the naturally sweet wine with a small amount of eau de vie is used to this day.
 Through all the skirmishes and battles between French and Spanish in the centuries that followed, the vineyards kept producing.
-By1852, Mas Deu wines were dominating the local market as well as being exported all over the world.
+By 1852, Mas Deu wines were dominating the local market as well as being exported all over the world.

 Between the wars the property was split up and a number of the vineyard workers formed the Cave Coperative of Trouillas.
 The château and church continued to be used for marriages and christenings by illustrious families connected to Mas Deu’s past.
 By 1935 Astor and Rose Oliver owned the buildings and 25 hectares of vines, but, during the 2nd World War Mas Deu once again became a headquarters.
 This time of the Occupying German Army.
 The beautiful old buildings were used as an ammunition depot.
-On 17th of August 1944, before retreating, an explosion blew most of them up.
-All that remains now in the dark grove of tall trees is the north tower, some of the fortified wall and the chapel.

-And the vineyards and the 18th century out-buildings.
-There Claude Oliver continues six generations of family wine making tradition with flair and enthusiasm.
+All that remains now in the dark grove of tall trees is the north tower, some of the fortified wall and the chapel, and the vineyards and the 18th century out-buildings where Claude Oliver continues six generations of family wine making tradition with flair and enthusiasm.